Player: Kevin Garnett

 Even though the Flightposite’s design and performance could’ve easily spoken for itself, the shoe was heavily marketed.
 Perhaps the execs at Nike figured they needed to convince the public that a shoe that was not a Jordan and did not feature “Big Air” could still do well.

 While not an official signature shoe, the Flightposite is often associated with Kevin Garnett as Nike chose him to wear the shoe in the original ads.
 He was also the first player to wear them in an NBA game.
-On May 11, 1999, during game 2 of round 1 of the 1999 playoffs against the Spurs, Garnett’s black Flightposite “The Future” Player Edition (PE) would be the first pair of Flightposites to make an appearance on an NBA court.
+On May 11, 1999, during game 2 of round 1 of the 1999 playoffs against the Spurs, Garnett’s black Flightposite “The Future” Player Exclusive (PE) would be the first pair of Flightposites to make an appearance on an NBA court.

 He would only wear that colorway for one game, but that was all it took as his 23 points in an upset victory over the Spurs would help cement the Flightposite in sneakerhead lore.
 KG would lace up the white PE colorway for game 3 on May 13.
 On May 15, Penny Hardaway became the second NBA player to wear the Flightposite in an NBA game, lacing up his black/royal PE pair.
 He would go on to score 17 points in a season ending loss to the Philadelphia 76ers.